Blocks A1, A2 & A3

 What cooking facilities are available?

-On each floor of every block there is a newly refurbished kitchen for residents to use.
+On each floor of every block there is a kitchen for residents to use.
 These kitchens have a gas hob with 4 burners, a halogen hob, a double oven and grill, a combination microwave oven and grill, large shared fridge freezer, small under-counter fridge and kettle.
 Each resident has a separate cupboard for storing dry foods.
 In each resident’s room there is a plate, bowl, cup, knife, fork and spoon.
 No other cutlery, crockery or cooking utensils are provided.

 Will I have access to the Internet?